-(p) Allow ERCOT, upon reasonable notice, to conduct a site visit to verify information provided by the QSE; and
+(p) Allow ERCOT, upon reasonable notice, to conduct a site visit to verify information provided by the QSE;

-(q) If a QSE represents a Resource Entity, Emergency Response Service (ERS) Resource, or another QSE and receives or transmits WAN Data, it must maintain connection to a Secure Private Network (SPN) or equivalent network as described in Nodal Operating Guide Section 7.1.2, WAN Participant Responsibilities.
+(q) If a QSE represents a Resource Entity, Emergency Response Service (ERS) Resource, or another QSE and receives or transmits WAN Data, it must maintain connection to a Secure Private Network (SPN) or equivalent network as described in Nodal Operating Guide Section 7.1.2, WAN Participant Responsibilities; And

+(r) If a QSE seeks to register as its own Counter-Party, it must complete and submit to ERCOT Section 23, Form U, Counter-Party Credit Application Form.

 (2) If a QSE chooses to use Electronic Data Interchange (EDI) transactions to receive Settlement Statements and Invoices, it must participate in and successfully complete testing as described in Section 19.8, Retail Market Testing, before starting operations with ERCOT as a QSE.